Frequently Asked Questions

 Water, Sewer, Trash – City of Raleigh: 919-890-3245 (trash pickup is every Thursday!)

-*We recommend that you schedule activation at least one week prior to move-in to ensure coverage.
+*We recommend you call to schedule activation at least one week prior to move-in to ensure all are ready upon arrival.

 Are furnished units available?